svegaguacaneme/climatological-data-Colombia/README.md

 ## Sources

-1. This repository includes meteorological data downloaded from the “Consulta y Descarga de Datos Hidrometeorológicos” platform of Instituto de Hidrología, Meteorología y Estudios Ambientale (IDEAM), which therefore owns all intellectual and industrial property rights to its data.
+1. This repository includes meteorological data downloaded from the “Consulta y Descarga de Datos Hidrometeorológicos” platform of the Instituto de Hidrología, Meteorología y Estudios Ambientale (IDEAM), which therefore owns all intellectual and industrial property rights to its data.
 Source: IDEAM (02/12/2025).
 Consulta y Descarga de Datos Hidrometeorológicos. http://dhime.ideam.gov.co/atencionciudadano/.